 The Federal Deposit Insurance Corporation ("FDIC") insures up to \$250,000 per financial institution.
-Uninsured cash balances aggregated approximately \$45,637,000 and \$39,637,000 at June 30, 2013 and 2012, respectively.
+Uninsured cash balances aggregated approximately \$48,847,000 and \$45,637,000 at June 30, 2014 and 2013, respectively.
 Management of the Foundation has evaluated and accepted the risk associated with uninsured cash balances.

-At June 30, 2013 and 2012, amounts receivable from one donor totaled approximately 34 percent and 36 percent respectively of total contributions receivable.
+Contributions receivable from one donor via five pledges represent 41 percent of total contributions receivable at June 30, 2014.
+At June 30, 2013, amounts receivable from one donor totaled approximately 34 percent of total contributions receivable.